coleifer/peewee/docs/peewee/framework_integration.rst

 Sanic
 -----

-Sanic is an async framework and can be used with Peewee's :ref:`asyncio` integration.
+Sanic is an async framework and can be used with Peewee's :ref:`pwasyncio` integration.

 .. code-block:: python